Power tools are essential whenever working on projects to make things much easier for you.

 It may be a versatile tool, but it doesn’t have the same power as an impact drill.

 The cordless drill can do so much but it is limited in power.
 Some cordless drills can be equipped with batteries that have higher amp hours.
+However, unlike the corded drill, it is easier for the cordless drill to get into tight spaces or further away from an outlet.

 You can find more information about cordless drill batteries here.